-Prerequisite: C or better in DVMA 0920 or APMA 1040 or satisfactory score on placement test.
+Prerequisite: C or better in APMA 1040 or satisfactory score on placement test.
 Topics in trigonometric functions, right triangles, trigonometric identifies, radian measures, graphs, and oblique triangles.
 Applications to technical fields of study are emphasized.
 Scientific calculator required.
 Credit will not be given for both APMA 1050 and MATH 1110.
-(270101) Spring only.
+Spring only (270101).